sern-handler/website/blog/2024-02-23-mdx-blog-post.md

 If you have any issues deploying your bot, you can check the logs for any errors.
 :::

 That's it!
 Your bot is now deployed and running on Railway.
-If you have any issues or questions, feel free to ask in the [Sern Discord server](https://sern.dev/discord).
+If you have any issues or questions, feel free to ask in the [sern Discord server](https://sern.dev/discord).